 Fiber + Cloud Voice = Awesome

-Now admittedly some service providers are not properly equipped to capitalized on this opportunity.
+Now admittedly some service providers are not properly equipped to capitalize on this opportunity.
 In some cases, the ISP may lack the expertise or capital to build a VoIP network.
-Or the white label solutions are not compelling in terms of business case or operational model.
+Or the white label solutions are not compelling in terms of the business case or operational model.

 The cloud voice platform enables an easy-to-add and cost-effective VoIP complement to fiber broadband services.
 The cloud solution makes sense for providers facing these situations: